The Assessment Project Final Report

 The selection committee will review each application for completeness.
 Completed applications will be evaluated based on expressed level of interest in attending, clarity and feasibility of intended assessment project, and potential to apply the skills learned in work contexts.
 There will be a maximum of twenty applicants accepted.

-A completed application is due by 5:00pm on Friday, September 8.
-The application must be saved in Word format and then emailed to: firstname.lastname@example.org.
+The application deadline was September 29.
+The application must be saved in Word format and then emailed to: email@example.com.

 Working with another NEFLIN Assessment Project Participant

 You may work with a colleague at your library on the same assessment project.
 If so, please include their name on the application, where indicated.
 You must both submit an application.

 There are no fees for those who are accepted into the project.

 Transportation to and from the host site, and lunch, will be on your own.

 Questions?
 Call NEFLIN at (904) 278-5620 or e-mail: firstname.lastname@example.org.